huqianghui/spring-cloud/Exercise tutorial.md

 ### 3. Delete the server port and application name config in the config files

-Because the below config files just have the server port configuration,so you can delete them, or just left blank.
+Because the below config files just have the server port configuration, so you can delete them, or just left blank.

-./spring-cloud-example-step2/spring-config-server/src/main/resources/shared/account-service.yml
+`./spring-config-server/src/main/resources/shared/account-service.yml`

-./spring-cloud-example-step2/spring-config-server/src/main/resources/shared/auth-service.yml
+`./spring-config-server/src/main/resources/shared/auth-service.yml`

 In the below config file

-./spring-cloud-example-step2/spring-config-server/src/main/resources/shared/application.yml
+`./spring-config-server/src/main/resources/shared/application.yml`

 the eureka config should be removed.